Dubai Watch Week: Tudor Extends the Ranger’s Range with New Dial and Size Options

 New “Dune White” Dial

-Speaking of the Tudor torture test-bed of the Dakar Rally, the newly debuted “Dune White” dial unveiled as a permanent part of the collection at Dubai Watch Week certainly carries some inspiration from that demanding off-road competition.
+Speaking of the Tudor torture test-bed of the Dakar Rally, the newly unveiled “Dune White” dial, introduced as a permanent part of the collection at Dubai Watch Week, certainly draws inspiration from that demanding off-road competition.
 The sandy dial approach stays true to the proven elements of the Ranger’s timeless design, but injects just the right degree of blazing desert heat to the presentation.

 The “Dune White” is offered on both a burly satin-finished three-link steel bracelet or a rugged tri-color fabric strap in khaki green, khaki beige, and red (both options feature new “T-fit” adjustable clasps allowing for up to 8mm of wrist adjustment).
-Also the “Dune White” is offered in both the current 39mm brushed steel Ranger case execution… and a new 36mm brushed steel case version.
-Which brings us to the next bit of news:
+Also, you have TWO case sizes to choose from if you’re interested in the “Dune White” dial option (as well as the matte black dial version).
+That brings us to the next bit of news…

 New(?)
 “Vintage” Case Size

-However, and probably not without some Tudor fan base input, a newly debuted 36mm steel case size arrives for both the “Dune White” dial and existing grained matte black dial Ranger execution (which also carries its sandy sister’s bracelet and strap options).
+Thus, in addition to the 39mm, the brand has added a new 36mm steel case size option for both the “Dune White” dial and the existing grained matte black dial (which also carries its sandy sister’s bracelet and strap options).

 Two Case Sizes, Two Movements

-So, two case options, and two movements: A COSC-certified manufacture MT5400 caliber for the 36mm examples, and a COSC-certified manufacture MT5402 caliber for the 39mm models.
-Both automatic movements share a variable inertia balance oscillator, anti-magnetic silicon balance spring, stop-second function for precise time setting, 100-meter water resistance rating, and 70-hour power reserve.
+Both of these automatic movements share a variable-inertia balance oscillator, an anti-magnetic silicon balance spring, a stop-second function for precise time setting, a 100-meter water resistance rating, and a 70-hour power reserve.
 The MT5400 movement is just 4mm smaller than the MT5402.

 Pricing & Availability